Read this before you call 101

 Police Scotland will not attend the report of a stray dog unless its behaviour is threatening or dangerous.

 Further advice and FAQ’s can be found on the Ask the Police website.

-Parking offences have been ‘decriminalised’ in many areas of Scotland and are now dealt with by the local authority community traffic warden service.
+Parking offences have been ‘decriminalised’ in many areas of Scotland.
+They are now dealt with by the local authority community traffic warden service.

 You should contact your local authority to confirm if parking has been decriminalised in your area.

-Police Officers can still issue endorsable and non-endorsable fixed penalty notices in a decriminalised area for offences such as dangerous parking, obstruction and stopping within the controlled area of pedestrian crossings.
+Police Officers can still issue endorsable and non-endorsable fixed penalty notices in a decriminalised area.
+This is for offences such as dangerous parking, obstruction and stopping within the controlled area of pedestrian crossings.
 This should be reported by calling 101.

 You can get further information on the Ask the Police website.